Home | Send Feedback | Share on Bluesky |

 ky accepts the same parameters as fetch.
 The first parameter is either a URL string or a Request object, and the second parameter is an object containing custom settings.
 The return value in both cases is a Promise that resolves to a Response object.

-This does not look very exciting; it's almost the same code; we only replaced fetch with ky.
+This doesn't look very exciting; it's almost the same code; we only replaced fetch with ky.
 However, under the hood, there are a few changes.

-We are going to look at all these changes in a bit more detail later in this blog post.
+We will look at all these changes in more detail later in this blog post.

 Both, fetch() and ky() return a Promise that resolves to a Response object.
-To extract the body an application has to call one of these methods: text(), json(), formData(), blob() and arrayBuffer().
-These methods also run asynchronously and return a Promise, so we have to wait two times, first on the response and then on the body extraction.
+To extract the body, an application has to call one of these methods: text(), json(), formData(), blob(), and arrayBuffer().
+With fetch(), these methods run asynchronously and return a Promise, so we have to wait twice: first for the response and then for the body extraction method.

-ky simplifies this process by exposing these 5 body methods through the Response Promise.
+Ky simplifies this process by exposing the following body methods through the Response Promise.
 With this improvement, we can rewrite the example from above in one line and only have to wait once.

 body = await ky.get('http://localhost:8080/simple-get').text();

-This is not only syntax sugar; it also has a practical side effect. ky automatically sets the proper Accept header in the request.
+This is not only syntactic sugar; it also has a practical side effect.
+Ky automatically sets the proper Accept header in the request.

-Notice that these methods overwrite a custom Accept header.
-The following example sends Accept: */* instead of the header, we configured.
+Note that these methods overwrite a custom Accept header.
+The following example sends Accept: */* instead of the header we configured.

 body = await ky.get('http://localhost:8080/simple-get', { headers: { Accept: 'application/octet-stream' } }).arrayBuffer();

-If you want to send a custom Accept request header, you must use the long-form and await twice.
+To send a custom Accept request header, you must use the long form and wait twice.

 response = await ky.get('http://localhost:8080/simple-get', { headers: { Accept: 'application/octet-stream' } });